 – As the house-sitter –

-Knowing you’re saving a significant percentage of your travel budget by securing free accommodation with a house-sitting assignment can be liberating, and can add to your relaxed state of mind while you are travelling.
+Knowing you’re saving a significant percentage of your travel budget by securing free accommodation is liberating.
+And it can add to your relaxed state of mind while you are travelling.
 It can enable you to travel further afield as some of our house-sitters – the Expat Experiment – have found

 – As the homeowner –

-Choosing the house sitter yourself can be very reassuring and ease the worries of a home owner absent from their property for more than a few days.
-Knowing that you have personally briefed the sitter/s with all the routines and regimens particular to you and your home to make sure that your home, garden and pets are managed as you would want in your absence can be a great source of comfort.
+Choosing the house sitter yourself can be very reassuring.
+And it can ease the worries of a home owner absent from their property for more than a few days.
+Knowing that you have personally briefed the sitter/s with the routines particular to you and your home is reassuring.
+Ensuring that your home, garden and pets are managed as you require in your absence can be a great source of comfort.